NYULibraries/login/README.md

-The NYU Libraries' Login application is an [OAuth2](http://oauth.net/2/) server that provides registered clients with a set of user metadata that can be used for authorize decisions and feature provision.
+The NYU Libraries' Login application is an [OAuth2](http://oauth.net/2/) server that provides registered clients with a set of user metadata that can be used for authorization decisions and feature provision.

 ## Authentication
 Users can authenticate via the services listed below: